juancr15/final_project_TGL2022/README.md

 As an added value, the map visualization shows how the majority of publications in the area of ​​artificial intelligence research we can see by geographical location and the subdivision into quartiles that also show the prestige of their research.

 Furthermore, the Wordcloud is filtered by the 'categories' column, which reveals the keywords of the research, allowing us to identify a tendency toward certain approaches on which technology has advanced both theoretically and practically.

+As an added value, the visualization of the map shows how the majority of publications in the field of Artificial Intelligence are found by geographical location; and the subdivision into quartiles shows the prestige of their research.

 ## Final Thoughts